 - Attempted murder

-- Death while in captivity / prison, or as a consequence of captivity / imprisonment
+- Death while in custody or as a result of loss of health in captivity

 - Fatal accident